Ernest Lee Thomas: What's Happening Now!! and later career

-After a six-year hiatus from TV and film acting, Ernest resumed his role as Roger "Raj" Thomas in the sequel What's Happening Now!!
+After a six-year hiatus from TV and film acting, Ernest resumed his role as Roger "Raj" Thomas in the sequel What's Happening Now!!.
 The show aired in first-run syndication from 1985 to 1988.

 Since the show's cancellation Thomas has guest starred on a number of popular TV dramas and sitcoms including In the Heat of the Night (which co-starred his TV wife Anne-Marie Johnson, from What's Happening Now!!), The Parent 'Hood, Martin (which starred his What's Happening Now!! co-star Martin Lawrence), Soul Food, The Steve Harvey Show, All About the Andersons and more recently Just Jordan.
 He has also appeared in a number of films, including a supporting role in Malcolm X and a cameo in Dickie Roberts: Former Child Star.
-He later had a recurring role as funeral director, Mr. Omar, on the TV sitcom Everybody Hates Chris.
-He had an uncredited guest spot as Ernest T "Bass" on the TV show Are We There Yet?
-It was titled, "The Satchel Paige Episode" and had him playing a Flavor Flav type personality.
+He later had a recurring role as funeral director Mr. Omar on the TV sitcom Everybody Hates Chris.
+He had an uncredited guest spot as Ernest T "Bass" on the TV show Are We There Yet?; it was titled "The Satchel Paige Episode" and had him playing a Flavor Flav-type personality.

 In 2012, Thomas was cast in rocker/horror movie director Rob Zombie's 2012 film The Lords of Salem.
 In 2016, he was in a comedic body horror short film called Earworm.

+Personal life

+Thomas has stated in multiple interviews to have had a romantic relationship with actress Kim Cattrall during her time as a student at the American Academy of Dramatic Arts in the 1970s.

-He has an eye condition called amblyopia.
+Thomas has an eye condition called amblyopia.
+He is a member of Kappa Alpha Psi fraternity.